PWieland/DDB/README.md

 The "classic" diamond buffer inspired by Walt Jung combined with LME49720, driving 1kHz@2Vrms into 50Ω.
 The buffer was running fairly hot at about 10mA per transistor on +/- 12V rails.
 The actual load resistance is slightly lower than 50Ω, due to the fairly low impedance of the Cosmos ADC used for measurement.
-Under these conditions, the output stage is operating at the upper end of its Class A region.
+Under these conditions, the output stage is operating at the upper end of its Class A region and the harmonic distortion remains well below -120dBV.
+The THD+N is dominated by mains noise coming from the power supply, but is still well below the threshold of human hearing.

 ![newhpa](https://github.com/PWieland/DDB/assets/65927363/272459f1-a2bf-4d2a-9d27-d979934ba07c)